achillesn/photogames/_posts/2018-04-08-dimitris-mantas.md

 description: 2nd round
 date: '2018-04-16T01:58:08+02:00'
 image: /assets/images/mantas_central.jpg
-author: Achilleas Nasios
+author: Achilles Nasios
 ---
 Born in March of 1976, a husband and father of two girls, I had been no more than an occasional consumer of art for most of my life.

 In 2012, I discovered that photography is more than holiday snapshots and at that moment I swear I felt something move inside me.
 I consider myself a learner of the craft since then.

 Sometimes I feel that a photographer is trapped inside my Engineer body, but for the moment I am afraid to let him out.